-Print media licensing 8.
-A person shall not publish, sell, offer for sale, import, distribute or produce print media in any manner unless such person is licensed in accordance with this Act.
+8. A person shall not publish, sell, offer for sale, import, distribute or produce print media in any manner unless such person is licensed in accordance with this Act.

-Powers to reject applications and cancellation of licence 9.
-The Director of Information Services Department or such other person acting on his behalf shall have powers to-
+9. The Director of Information Services Department or such other person acting on his behalf shall have powers to-